What Are The Factors For 18

 Build a Strong Support Network

 Surrounding yourself with positive and supportive people can make a significant difference in your overall well-being.
 Cultivate relationships with friends, family members, and mentors who offer encouragement, guidance, and a sense of belonging.
-A strong support network can provide a safety net during times of stress and help you navigate the challenges of adulthood.
+A strong support network can provide a safety net during times of stress and help you figure out the challenges of adulthood.

 Set Realistic Goals and Expectations

-It's important to set realistic goals and expectations for yourself as you transition to adulthood.
+it helps to set realistic goals and expectations for yourself as you transition to adulthood.
 Avoid comparing yourself to others and focus on your own unique strengths and talents.
 Break down large goals into smaller, more manageable steps, and celebrate your progress along the way.

 Embrace Lifelong Learning